top of page

 ✅ Pros

-• Returns context from across meetings, files, and web pages in one answer.
+• Connects meetings, files, and web research in single answers

 ❌ Cons